ArenKDesai/Aren-s-Notes/Photosynthesis.md

 ## Variations of Photosynthesis
 C3: the stomata opens during the day, taking in CO2. the first product of the Calvin Cycle is 3-C sugar.
 This is 85% of plants.
 C4: reduces photorespiration by physically isolating Rubisco.
-First product of Calb
+First product of Calvin Cycle is a 4-C sugar.
+CAM Photosynthesis: